How CBD Helps With Asthma:

 And if you decide to try CBD, I recommend you keep track of your symptoms.
-Learn more about to journal for asthma management here.
+Learn more about how to journal for asthma management here.

-So far, I’ve upped my dose a bit – I know take at least two 20mg servings of CBD, twice a day, usually a little while after eating (taking capsules on an empty stomach or too soon after eating can reduce their efficacy).
+So far, I’ve upped my dose a bit – I now take at least two 20mg servings of CBD, twice a day, usually a little while after eating (taking capsules on an empty stomach or too soon after eating can reduce their efficacy).
 This is what works for me – I play around with the dosage and time of day I take it, but as long as I’m getting CBD each day, I’m happy.
 If I’ve eaten a bit too much at night or I’ve been having trouble sleeping lately, I might take another one before bed.

 My wife Emma also takes CBD now, mostly for the health benefits (she’s not asthmatic) and to help with a little anxiety at night.
 We also give it to our elderly cat, Lily, and she’s definitely got some spunk back (and yes, you can have a cat even if you have asthma – here’s how!)

 So, combined, we’ve got a lot of experience with CBD for asthma and health in general – for humans and animals.

 And that means, if you have ANY questions about using CBD, please let us know in the comments below!

 CBD Helps More Than Just Asthma

 One of the reasons why I am so quick to recommend CBD to my readers is because it helps with SO many other issues and overall just improves your state of health.